-To specialise in this area, students must select a minimum of two modules from this list and do their compulsory dissertation in the field of Computer and Communication Law.
-The additional required module can be in this area or can be unrelated and therefore selected from the full list of available modules.
+For an LLM in Computer and Communications Law, students must select the equivalent of a minimum of two full modules from this list and do their compulsory dissertation in the field of Computer and Communications Law.
+Two half modules are the equivalent of a full module.
+The additional required full module (or equivalent half modules) can be in this area OR can be unrelated and therefore selected from the full list of available modules.

 Note: Not all of the modules listed will be available in any one year.
 Any modules not available in the forthcoming academic session will be marked as soon as this information is confirmed by teaching academics.

 Teachers contributing to this programme include:

 - Professor Christopher Millard